The fingers were poised over the buzzers, flags ready to be waved in the air to signal they had the answers on the tip of their tongues.

 It didn't always go that way though, as some of the 10 to 13-year-old children choked when under the spotlight, and the silence between receiving the microphone and muttering "pass" could be excruciating.

-Even harder to witness was the children the answering just slightly wrong and another team snatching the win.
+Even harder to witness was the children answering the questions just slightly wrong and having their win snatched by another team.